Special Issue of the Journal of Travel Research

 · 3 reviewers will be selected for a double-blind review process.

 · Based on the reviewers’ recommendation, the guest editors and the Editor-in-Chief will decide whether the particular submission should be accepted as it is, revised and re-submitted, or rejected.

-Deadline for submitting the full papers: 31st of December 2017
+Deadline for submitting the full papers: March 31st, 2017